zenml-io/zenml/docs/book/user-guide/starter-guide/manage-artifacts.md

 ## Linking data **not** produced by ZenML pipelines as a ZenML artifact

-Sometimes, data is produced completely outside of ZenML and can be conveniently store on a given storage.
-A good example of this is the checkpoint files produced as a side-effect of the Deep Learning model training.
+Sometimes, data is produced completely outside of ZenML and can be conveniently stored on a given storage.
+A good example of this is the checkpoint files created as a side-effect of the Deep Learning model training.
 We know that the intermediate data of the deep learning frameworks is quite big and there is no good reason to move it around again and again, if it can be produced directly in the artifact store boundaries and later just linked to become an artifact of ZenML.

 ```python
 import os